-A typical week on the program can vary from time to time based on local conditions on the ground, but in general, the project is structured as follows:
+This may vary from time to time depending on local conditions, but the project is generally structured as follows:

-– 1 day a week or “Environment Day” is dedicated for beach cleaning in the Galle area to preserve the local marine ecosystem.
-This is done with the support of the Galle Municipal Council (i.e., local government), who dispose the garbage we clean up.
-Our volunteers clean up public beaches from excessive plastic and rubbish that are harmful to the local environment and marine life (including sea turtles).
+– One day a week is dedicated to cleaning the beaches in the Galle area to preserve the local marine ecosystem.
+This is done with the support of the Galle municipality (local authorities) who manage the waste we collect.

 Duration during the week | Budget total mission |